 This Paleo Sweet Potato Casserole has a super creamy and flavorful filling with a sweet, crunchy topping.
 It's sweetened with either a keto or paleo-friendly sweetener and is Dairy-Free, Grain-Free, Gluten-Free, Low(er)-Carb, and totally delicious!

-Even though we follow more of a low-carb, keto lifestyle, we still indulge in healthy carbs every once in a while.
-Especially if you follow a cyclical keto diet, this recipe can easily be incorporated into a keto diet.
+Even though we follow more of a low-carb keto lifestyle, we still indulge in healthy carbs occasionally.

-It's also perfect if you follow a Paleo diet, are dairy-free, or are just looking for a healthier, lighter version of the original.
+It's also perfect if you follow a Paleo diet, are dairy-free, or just want a healthier, lighter version of the original.

 It's surprisingly easy to make, has a super creamy filling, a sweet-crunchy topping, and no one will ever guess it's healthy!

-This paleo sweet potato casserole is definitely only the sweeter, dessert side of things.
-So feel free to reduce the sweetener if you prefer more of natural sweetness.
+This paleo sweet potato casserole is definitely on the sweeter dessert side.
+So feel free to reduce the sweetener if you prefer more natural sweetness.

 Simply replace the pecan-streusel topping with her homemade marshmallows and bake as directed.